 - If you anticipate re-using these same page ranges to break apart more documents, you can check the [Save This as a New Template] checkbox to be able to reuse the configuration again later.
 This can be especially helpful for large break apart jobs.

 - Check whether you’d like to delete the original document after break apart, then click [Break Apart].

-- The system will break apart your document into the segments you specified.
+- Pipeline will break apart your document into the segments you specified.

 So some time has passed and you again have a transaction with a similar break apart configuration to the one you previously used.

-- Go to the new doc, select the gear then [Break Apart].
+- From the new doc, click the [Gear] then [Break Apart].

 - Select the template you saved in the past and click [Go].

 - The template will be populated with the saved specifications.
 You can further customize the specifications to fit this particular break apart.

 - Once you’re comfortable with the specifications, click [Break Apart].